melvynator/ELK_twitter/README.md

 `cd ELK_twitter/twitter-pipeline`

-Make sure that elasticsearch is started then you can launch the tweet collection with the following:
+Make sure that elasticsearch is started and run on the port 9600.

+You can run the pipeline using:

+`sudo /usr/share/logstash/bin/logstash -f config/twitter-pipeline.conf`

+Or define logstash in your `SYSTEM_PATH` and run the following:

 `logstash -f config/twitter-pipeline.conf`

+You should see some logs that end up with:

+`Successfully started Logstash API endpoint {:port=>9600}`

+Now go to kibana: http://localhost:5601/

+Management => Index Patterns => Create Index Pattern

+Into the text box `Index name or pattern` type:

+`twitter`

+Into the drop down box `Time Filter field name` choose:

+`inserted_in_es_at`

+Click on create.

+Now go into

+Management => Saved Objects => import

+And select the file in:

+`ELK_twitter/twitter-pipeline/kibana-visualization/kibana_charts.json`

+You can now go into the "Dashboard" and you should see charts.